The Essential Good News of Christianity

 Christianity is dependent on this dual nature of Jesus.
 1 Timothy 2:5 says, "For there is one God and one mediator between God and men, the man Christ Jesus".
 Knowing Jesus' true identity is critical to understanding Christianity.

 Jesus made his case by pointing out that their money had Caesar's image and name inscribed on it.
-Since they used the money Caesar made, they had to acknowledge the authority of Caesar to tax them.
+Since they made use of the money Caesar had made, they had to acknowledge the authority of Caesar to tax them.
 In the same way, we have the image of God on us because God made us.
 Therefore also we must acknowledge His authority over us.

 Your citizenship in God's kingdom is in parallel with your citizenship on earth.
 In addition, God intends for the relationship benefits of His kingdom to leak over to the kingdoms of the world, through the way that His people live.